Fawn Mushroom

 Description

-The cap ranges from 3-15 cm in diameter.
+The cap grows up to 12 centimetres (4+34 in) in diameter.[4]
 Initially it is bell-shaped and often wrinkled when young.
 Later it expands to a convex shape.
 The cap can be deer-brown, but varies from light ochre-brown to dark brown, with a variable admixture of grey or black.
 The centre of the cap may be darker.[5]
 The cap surface is smooth and matt to silky-reflective.
 The cap skin shows dark radial fibres when seen through a lens, indicating that the microscopic cuticle structure is filamentous.
 The gills are initially white, but soon show a distinctive pinkish sheen,[5] caused by the ripening spores.
 The stipe is 5–12 cm long and 0.5–2 cm in diameter, usually thicker at the base.
 It is white and covered with brown vertical fibrils.
 The flesh is soft and white.[5]
 The fruit body has a mild to earthy radish smell[5] and a mild taste at first, which may become slightly bitter.[6]

 Spores are elliptical, smooth and measure approximately 7.0–8.0 × 5.0–5.5 μm.
 Hyphae lack clamp connections.
 Cystidia are thick-walled with apical projections.
 The spore print is pinkish brown.[7]